-Step 1: Establish a Relationship with Your Legislators
+Step 1: Contact Your Legislators

+Call or email your Senators and Representatives and request a meeting.
 Adrianna Eschete (Louisiana) suggests: In scheduling meetings with legislators, requesting a meeting with legislative assistants was a more promising approach.
 When meeting with these assistants, a business card was always offered with a direct email address to that particular person so that open communication can be established, rather than the general contact information provided on the legislator’s website.

 Most offices have a staff member dedicated to 2A issues.
 Lara Smith (California) met with staffers in an office that is strongly opposed to 2A rights and the meeting was overwhelmingly positive.
 Lara offered to be a resource for information about guns and the staffer was grateful.
 The staffer told Lara, “I wish I had known you two weeks ago.
 I spent all day researching a question and you could have probably given me the answer in a 5-minute call.”

 Step 2: Share Your Story